rust-lang/book/second-edition/src/ch01-00-introduction.md

 learned so far.
 Chapters 2, 12, and 20 are project chapters, the rest are concept chapters.

-Additionally, Chapter 2 is a sort of hands-on introduction to Rust as a language.
+Additionally, Chapter 2 is a hands-on introduction to Rust as a language.
 We'll cover concepts at a high level, and later chapters will go into them in detail.
 If you're the kind of person who likes to get their hands dirty right away, Chapter 2 is great for that.
 If you're *really* that